-When lenders initially review a loan application from a first time home buyer, one of the more important items to check off is making sure there are enough funds for a down payment and closing costs.
-As loan limits rise in 2019 so too will the amount of down payment needed because the down payment is expressed as a percentage of the sales price.
+When lenders initially review a loan application from a first-time home buyer, one of the more important items to check off is making sure there are enough funds for a down payment and closing costs.
+As loan limits rise in 2023 so too will the amount of down payment needed because the down payment is expressed as a percentage of the sales price.

 First-time buyers may have heard a prevailing myth that someone needs a 20 percent down payment in order to qualify.
 Yet there are loan programs that do not require a hefty down payment and even some loan programs that do not require a down payment at all.

 USDA loans are another breed of no down payment loans.
 Offered as a 30 year fixed rate program, the USDA loan is designed to finance those who want to buy a property in a rural area, away from the city.
 The USDA establishes where the property can be located in order to be eligible for this zero down loan and all the buyers need to do is find a property and then check with their loan officer to see if it is located in an eligible zone.
-But again
+But again, there are closing costs to consider.

-There are other bond programs that finance the entire transaction and designed for low to moderate income borrowers.
-These programs also ask the borrowers be first time buyers or otherwise have not owned a home within the previous three years.
+There are other bond programs that finance the entire transaction and are designed for low to moderate-income borrowers.
+These programs also ask the borrowers to be first time buyers or otherwise have not owned a home within the previous three years.

 A grant can be issued to provide the $6,500 and then obtain a mortgage that accepts grants as a source for 100 percent of the needed funds.
 Note, conventional mortgages and other may ask for a minimum investment from the borrowers, even though a grant is available to cover all the needed cash to close.

-Down payment assistance of all types can vary based upon location, even from county to county and state to state.
+Down payment assistance of all types can vary based on location, even from county to county and state to state.
 There are no universal guidelines, so you’ll need to do some homework on your end and specifically request from your loan officer that you’d like to apply for down payment assistance.
-For example, in

 If you or someone you know is thinking about buying a home but are not sure about how to come up with the cash needed to close, downpayment assistance in the form of bond money or grants can often take care of most if not all of the necessary cash to close.
 Getting prepared upfront for these programs means the application and approval process will be a smooth one.